region23/gopublic/SPEC.md

     - **Replay**: Button to "Replay" a selected request against the local server without resending from the internet.

 ## 6. Security Considerations
 - **Token Secrecy**: Tokens allow anyone to host on user's domains.
+Tokens are hashed (SHA256) before storage.
 - **Domain Verification**: Server MUST enforce that a token can only bind subdomains assigned to that user.
+- **Session Security**: Signed cookies with HMAC, HttpOnly and SameSite attributes.
+- **CSRF Protection**: Double-submit cookie pattern for dashboard operations.
+- **TLS**: Control plane uses TLS in production; Let's Encrypt for automatic certificates.

 Language: Golang